Updated on December 12, 2022

 There are alternatives to Latisse if you’ve had allergic reactions or are concerned about side effects.
 These include castor oil, aloe vera, vitamin E, green tea, olive oil, and petroleum jelly.
 However, none are proven effective.

-It's always a good idea to purchase products that are formulated for the eye area.
-For example, some oils can irritate the eyes when applying them to the lashes.
+It’s always a good idea to purchase products specifically formulated for the eye area.
+For example, some oils can irritate the eyes when applied to the lashes.

 If you have any concerns about your eyelashes, talk to your doctor to see if Latisse is the right treatment for you.